reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

   console.log(`Server listening at http://localhost:${PORT}`)
 })
 ```
 We have also used an environment variable to define the server port which will default to `3000` if the port is not supplied.

 Let us run this file with the `node` command:

 ```shell
 node server.js
 ```
-We will use this file henceforth to run our HTTP server instead of `index.js`.
+We will use this file: `server.js` henceforth to run our HTTP server instead of `index.js`.

 ## Adding Middleware for Processing Requests
 Middleware in Express are functions that come into play **after the server receives the request and before the response is sent to the client**.
 They are arranged in a chain and are called in sequence.